shizukane/quotes-app/README.md

 # Quotesapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
+# Author

+Darolle Shizukane
+# description

+this is an application which allows the user to add their quote and also see others users quotes.Users are able to like or dislike a quote too
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.